rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

     @git archive -o $(BUILDDIR)/$(REPO).tar HEAD
 ~~~

 The first step of the workflow is to create a consistent snapshot of the application artifacts for inclusion in the Docker image.
 Git provides a nice way of doing this using the [git archive](https://git-scm.com/docs/git-archive) command.
-Here we tell Git to dump the archive in our `Docker/` directory using `-o` option and tell Git to use the snapshot that `HEAD` currently points to (e.g. the last commit of our current working branch).
-Using this mechanism as opposed to ordinary `tar` command ensures that we do unintentionally corrupt the build with contents from a dirty working directory.
+Here we tell Git to dump the archive in our `Docker/` directory using `-o` option, and we tell Git to use the snapshot that `HEAD` currently points to (e.g. the last commit of our current working branch).
+This mechanism, as opposed to the ordinary `tar` command, ensures that we do unintentionally corrupt the build with contents from a dirty working directory.

 **NOTE:** The `@` sign is another make convention that prevents the command itself being echoed to STDOUT.
 I elected to do this to reduce visual clutter.